nimbella/demo-projects/visits/README.md

 This tutorial describes the Page Visits Counter demo and shows you how to deploy it to the Nimbella Cloud.

-This app is stateful and displays on a web page how many times the page has been uniquely visited since the project was deployed.
+This app is stateful and displays on a web page how many times the page has been visited since the project was deployed.

 This project has the following components: